markmontes4/fitness/README.md

     u1.current_workout = wo;
     assert_eq!(u1.current_workout.pushup_count,10);
 }
 ```

+Run a sample run of a workout by typing 'cargo run --example workout_202020'

 ## Results
 I'm pretty satisfied with how in turned out.
 My initial proposal seemed align with what I have.
 I wasn't able to implement certain stats like heart rate, age, and weight because of not being an expert in the fitness field, I didn't know how to factor them into the workout results/recommendations.